eli97/CrystalClearWebsite/README.md

 1. Testing consists of ensuring that all web pages scale properly when zooming in/out and resizing the browser window.
 2. For data entry, simple SQL injection is tested which should be avoided by using prepared statements and grants.
 3. All mandatory fields should be validated and indicated.
-4. Psswored complexity requirements should be reliably enforced.
+4. Password complexity requirements should be reliably enforced.
 5. Check each page for broken links and images.
 6. Input fields should be checked for the max field value.
 Input values greater than the specified max limit should not be accepted or stored in the database.
 7. Check all input fields for special characters.